2025-26: Research Skills Day

 There will be plenty of time for lunch (included), networking and creating connections with peers from across Scotland.

 This event is free to SMSTC registered students.
-Those travelling from outside Glasgow to attend should talk to their local postgraduate coordinator about travel expenses.
+Those travelling from outside Edinburgh to attend should talk to their local postgraduate coordinator about travel expenses.

 As a norm, we don't cover these expenses for participants, but if this were stopping you from coming, please contact directly the SMSTC Director, Ana Lecuona at ana.lecuona@glasgow.ac.uk and we can discuss options.